merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 It may be useful to restrict codons in the analysis to those encoding certain amino acids.
 Stop codons and the single codons encoding Met and Trp are excluded by default from calculation of synonymous codon relative frequencies (`--synonymous`).
 Relative frequencies across codons in a gene (`--relative`) are calculated for the selected amino acids, so the following option would return a table of codon frequencies relative to the codons encoding the selected nonpolar amino acids: `--include-amino-acids Gly Ala Val Leu Met Ile`.

-Dynamic exclusion of amino acids can be useful in the calculation of synonymous codon frequencies, e.g., 0.5 GCC and 0.5 GCT for Ala may be statistically insignificant for a gene with 1 GCC and 1 GCT; even more meaningless would be 1.0 GCC and 0.0 GCT for a gene with 1 GCC and 0 GCT.
+Dynamic exclusion of amino acids can be useful in the calculation of synonymous codon frequencies.
+For example, 0.5 AAT and 0.5 AAC for Asn may be statistically insignificant for a gene with 1 AAT and 1 AAC; even more meaningless would be 1.0 AAT and 0.0 AAC for a gene with 1 AAT and 0 AAC.
 Two options used in tandem remove rarer amino acids across the dataset, `--exclude-amino-acid-count` and `--exclude-amino-acid-fraction`.
 These set a minimum number of codons in a minimum number of genes to retain the amino acid.
 For example, amino acids with <5 codons in >90% of genes will be excluded from the analysis with the arguments, `--exclude-amino-acid-count 5 --exclude-amino-acid-fraction 0.9`.

 #### Gene length and codon count